superpowers/docs.superpowers-html5.com/pages/en/2_setting-up-superpowers.md

 You'll see a list of servers and your own local server should start up right away.

 <div class="note">
-  <p>**Superpowers uses TCP port 4237** by default, because port 80 requires special privileges on Linux &amp; OS X. Additionally, programs like Skype might already be listening on it.
-You can change the port used by Superpowers in the launcher's Settings tab.
+  <p>**Superpowers uses TCP ports 4237 (for serving the client) and 4238 (for serving builds)** by default, because port 80 requires special privileges on Linux &amp; OS X. Additionally, programs like Skype might already be listening on it.
+You can change the ports used by Superpowers in the launcher's Settings tab.

   <p>If you do so, make sure to also edit the address of the "My Server" entry in the servers list to use the correct port (Syntax is `ip:port`).
 </div>